Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 Cases
 -----

 :ref:`cases` comes with presets for things like category, severity, TLP, PAP, and status.
-You can modify these presets by copying the appropriate presets file from ``/opt/so/saltstack/default/salt/soc/files/soc/`` to ``/opt/so/saltstack/local/salt/soc/files/soc/``, make changes there, and then restart SOC as shown below.
+You can modify these presets by copying the appropriate presets file from ``/opt/so/saltstack/default/salt/soc/files/soc/`` to ``/opt/so/saltstack/local/salt/soc/files/soc/``, making changes there, and then restarting SOC.

 Escalation
 ----------